-Target ALS Issues Call For Proposals for ALS Biology-Focused Collaborative Projects.
+Target ALS Issues Call For Letters of Intent for New Collaborative “Industry-Led Consortia (ILCs)”

 Target ALS Foundation is an independent non-profit 501(c)(3) foundation working to accelerate ALS drug development down barriers to ALS research.
 Currently, we are announcing a new call that aims to encourage ALS research ideation and active involvement from the pharma/biotech industry.
 The chosen mechanism is to fund “Industry-Led Consortia (ILCs)” that bring together investigators from pharma/biotech and academia to work on a collaborative project, including direct funding for the industry partner.
 We invite letters of intent for ILCs by October 19, 2022.